altie122/Practice/web/vite/react/flex_vs_grid/README.md

 # an example of flex and grid made using react, tailwindcss, and vite
 This is a simple example to show how flex and grid work, and are diffrent for each other.

-This can be viewed at {ADD LINK HERE} but is better when you can edit the code.
+This can be viewed at [flexvgrid.practice.altonrose.dev](https://flexvgrid.practice.altonrose.dev) but is better when you can edit and view the code.
 ## commands
 | command | description |
 | --- | --- |